Wol/phpunit-documentation-english/src/logging.rst

 Logging
 =======

 PHPUnit can produce several types of logfiles.
+These can be enabled either using the ``<logging>`` element within the PHPUnit configuration file, or by command line options.

 .. _logging.xml: